 The current AP MLD shall send an ST preparation response(#493)(#2007)(#2009)(#2715) (#3457)(#3892)(#3921)to the non-AP MLD and the frame shall include the following:

+A Status Code field in the STA preparation response that is set to SUCCESS if at least one link has been accepted by the target AP MLD.

+A Status Code field in the STA preparation response that indicates the failure cause (see Talbe 9-80 (Status codes)) if none of the requested link is accepted by the target AP MLD.

-The status (Accept/Reject) of each requested link setup at the target AP MLD.
+The status (Accept/Reject) of each requested link setup at the target AP MLD indicated in the Status Code field in the STA Profile subfield of the Per-STA Profile subelement.

-If the status is Accept for at least one link, the frame shall include the following:
+If the Status Code field in the STA Profile subfield of the Per-STA Profile subelement is is SUCCESS for at least one link, the frame shall include the following:

 The AID assigned to the non-AP MLD by the target AP MLD